 A common and significant goal in the design and optimisation of drugs is the reliable prediction of structure-activity relationships.
 Whether you prefer to design ligands in 2D or 3D, it is extremely useful to be able to predict how your ligand modifications are likely to impact protein-ligand complex structures, and molecular modeling and docking tools are ideal for helping to provide these useful predictions.

-In this webinar, we’ll discuss molecular modeling tools geared towards medicinal chemists and will demonstrate docking and enumeration of lead compounds in a drug discovery case study.
+In this webinar, we discuss molecular modeling tools geared towards medicinal chemists and demonstrate docking and enumeration of lead compounds in a drug discovery case study.

 Join us for free to learn:

 - Ways to streamline your workflows using integrated software solutions for docking, ligand design, and optimisation